TengMCing/PhD/Thesis/abstract.pdf.md

 This thesis includes one original paper published in a peer reviewed journal and two unpublished papers.

 The inclusion of co-authors reflects the fact that the work came from active collaboration between researchers and acknowledges input into team-based research.
-In the case of [Chapter 2](#sec-first-paper), my contribution to the work involved the following:
+In the case of [Chapter 2](#sec-first-paper), [Chapter 3](#sec-second-paper) and [Chapter 4](#sec-third-paper), my contribution to the work involved the following: